'Beautiful and modern' apartment building has rash of problems, tenants say | CBC News

 All three tenants who spoke with CBC said they liked the allure of a new building and moved in just a few months after it had been built.

-But Morneau said she quickly noticed some cosmetic imperfections in her unit after moving in — streaky paint, cracked drywall and spots on the bathroom tiles.
+Morneau said she quickly noticed some cosmetic imperfections in her unit after moving in: streaky paint, cracked drywall and spots on the bathroom tiles.

-Kennedy, who shares a two-bedroom with his ill mother, said he was horrified by what they discovered in the showers by the pool — workers had poured what he described as "fetid, disgusting gunk" full of "hair and trash and debris" down the drains, and they continue to do so.
+Chris Kennedy, who shares a two-bedroom unit with his ill mother, said he was horrified by what they discovered in the showers by the pool — workers had poured what he described as "fetid, disgusting gunk" full of "hair and trash and debris" down the drains and continue to do so.

 Tenant says arm 'ripped' open by door frame